Flamenco/stackeditpro/Features.md

 ~todo Take out the trash.~
 ```

-A report with all of your uncompleted tasks and todo items will open.
+A report with all of your uncompleted tasks and to-do items will open.
 You can click a link to open the document that contains the item.

 ## New Markdown Extensions